Mapping dark matter on the celestial sphere with weak gravitational lensing: Evaluation on simulations

 \subsection{Comparison of planar and spherical mass-mapping}

 We study the impact of the flat-sky planar approximation in mass-mapping, compared to the spherical setting, and determine the typical errors induced for the sky coverages of upcoming surveys.
+We do this as an idealised situation to focus the study on the effect of projecting the sphere on to the plane.
 To do so we need to understand how best one can estimate mass-maps on the plane for large coverage areas.

 When creating convergence maps on the plane (\ie\ mass-maps), the exact projection used to map the celestial sphere to the plane can have a large impact on the quality of the reconstructed convergence map.
 In \appn{\ref{sec:appendix:projections}} we describe a variety of spherical projections that can be considered, which we evaluate on simulations here.
 One important aspect when projecting a non-zero spin field, \eg\ shear (or galaxy ellipticities), is to ensure that the correct local rotations are performed, as described in \appn{\ref{sec:appendix:projections:rotations}}.
 This is typically neglected in existing mass-mapping works.